codahale/veil-go/README.md

 the [STROBE paper](https://strobe.sourceforge.io/papers/strobe-20170130.pdf).
 Instead of hashing the message and signing the digest, it includes the message as sent/received cleartext.

-#### `veil.stream`

-`veil.stream` provides a streaming AEAD construction, with a streaming plaintext being encrypted in a blockwise fashion, with key ratcheting after each block.
-Finalization metadata is used to prevent truncation/appending attacks.

 ### Child Key Derivation

 Each participant in Veil has a secret key, which is a 64-byte random string.
 To derive a private key